serpro69/ansible-collection-devxp/README.md

 An ansible collection of roles that I use for setting up my workstations.

+_NB!
+This collection is still in early development, and while I do test things and it should mostly work fine, there could be breaking changes between versions until initial stable release_

 ## Roles

 - [`base`](roles/base) - a base role that ensures default system packages